The Booker Prize Foundation is a registered charity (no 1090049) established in 2002.

 Authors' Lives at the British Library Sound Archive

-Although each year's Man Booker Prize is all about the here and now, with the judges identifying what is for them the best novel of the year, the Foundation is well aware of the importance which is attached to the books and authors which have been recognised by the annual prize throughout all the years since it started (as the Booker Prize) in 1968.
-A partnership with the Life Stories sound archive at the British Library has seen the Foundation give financial support for the recording of interviews with authors who have been associated with the Booker/Man Booker Prize as part of the Library's 'Authors' Lives' project.
+Although each year's Booker Prize is all about the here and now, with the judges identifying what is for them the best novel of the year, the Foundation is well aware of the importance which is attached to the books and authors which have been recognised by the annual prize throughout all the years since it started (as the Booker Prize) in 1968.
+A partnership with the Life Stories sound archive at the British Library has seen the Foundation give financial support for the recording of interviews with authors who have been associated with The Booker Prizes as part of the Library's 'Authors' Lives' project.

 Other prizes and activities